A High Compression Ratio Channel Multiplexing Method for Micro-pattern Gaseous Detectors: INTRODUCTION

-In order to achieve a better spatial resolution, it is necessary to reduce the geometric dimensions of the readout unit in MPGDs.
-In the case of strip readout, the strip width should be no more than 4$\sim$6 times the target spatial resolution.
-For instance, to achieve a resolution better than $100 \mathrm{\mu m}$, the readout strip size is typically designed to be $400 \mathrm{\mu m}$.
-Therefore, for an MPGD with an area of $100 ~ \mathrm{cm}\times100~\mathrm{cm}$ would require 2500 readout channels for single-dimensional strip readout.
-However, the demand for such a large number of readout channels poses significant challenges regarding integration, power consumption, cooling, and cost, particularly for large-scale applications.
+To achieve high spatial resolution, the geometric dimensions of the readout units in MPGDs must be minimized.
+For strip readout, the strip width typically needs to be no more than 4 to 6 times the target spatial resolution.
+For instance, achieving a spatial resolution better than $100~\mathrm{\mu m}$ typically requires a readout strip width of approximately $400~\mathrm{\mu m}$.
+In this case, an MPGD with an area of $100~\mathrm{cm} \times 100~\mathrm{cm}$ would require 2500 readout channels for single-dimensional strip readout.
+However, the demand for such a large number of readout channels significantly increases system complexity, posing challenges in integration, power consumption, cooling, and cost, particularly for large-scale applications.

-Currently, there are three kinds of approaches to solve this issue.
-Firstly, highly integrated and compact front-end electronics with the corresponding data acquisition systems is necessary to readout the signal within a small size.
-Secondly, the design of the readout unit can be improved, which modifies the structure of the readout strips into zigzag-shaped.
-This kind of method utilizing the fact that the ionization charge will be diffused while drifting to the anode and with the method of charge-centroid method, the distance between strips can be larger\cite{Perez_Lara_a_comparative_study_of_straight_strip_and_zigzag_interleaved}.
-The third one is the channel multiplexing method, in which one readout electronics channels is connected to multiple detector readout strips.
-So that it can reduce the required number of readout channels significantly~\cite{bib_procureur_genatic_multiplexing,bib_Yue_an_encoding_readout_method,bib_Yue_Mathematical_modelling_and_study,bib_BQi_A_novel_method_of_encoded_multiplexing_readout_2016,bib_GYuan_2D_encoded_multiplexing_readout_for_thgem}.
+To address these challenges, three main approaches have been proposed.
+Firstly, the development of highly integrated and compact front-end electronics, together with corresponding data acquisition systems, enables efficient signal readout in a compact design.
+Secondly, the design of the readout unit can be improved by modifying the structure of the readout strips into a zigzag shape~\cite{Perez_Lara_a_comparative_study_of_straight_strip_and_zigzag_interleaved}.
+This approach takes advantage of the fact that ionization charges diffuse while drifting to the anode.
+By applying the charge-centroid method, the distance between strips can be increased.
+Thirdly, the channel multiplexing method connects multiple detector readout strips to a single readout electronics channel, significantly reducing the required number of readout channels~\cite{bib_procureur_genatic_multiplexing,bib_Yue_an_encoding_readout_method,bib_Yue_Mathematical_modelling_and_study,bib_BQi_A_novel_method_of_encoded_multiplexing_readout_2016,bib_GYuan_2D_encoded_multiplexing_readout_for_thgem}.